 Put simply: a mobile wallet is the digital equivalent of a physical wallet.
 It’s where you can store digital versions of loyalty cards, coupons, tickets, passes and much more.

-The more obvious digital wallets are the ones that come pre-installed on your phone. iPhones come with the Apple Wallet, Android have Android Pay, and Samsung devices have Samsung Pay.
-If you remove the brand names they all essentially do the same thing, a digital place to store what you use to have to keep on paper or plastic.
+The more obvious digital wallets are the ones that come pre-installed on your phone (iPhones have the Apple Wallet, Android have Android Pay, and for Samsung devices it's Samsung Pay).
+If you remove the brand names they all essentially play the same role, a digital place to store what you use to have to keep on paper or plastic.

-With Walletly, customers coupons and cards go direct into their mobile wallet - whatever the brand.
+Walletly is in part an automated system where coupons and cards go direct into a customers mobile wallet - whatever the model.

 2 What counts as a mobile wallet ‘card’?

-Again, put simply, a ‘card’ is the name for anything that can be stored in the mobile wallet.
-These can also be referred to as wallet ‘passes’.
+Put simply, a ‘wallet card’ is the name for anything that can be stored in the mobile wallet.
+These are also sometimes referred to as 'wallet passes’.

 Here at Walletly, any item going into a mobile wallet is a card.
-These can be pretty much anything; boarding passes, coupons, loyalty cards that dynamically update, notification reminders that pop up on a users phone art exactly the right time and place.
-There is a wide range of mobile wallet marketing options, however it is the ‘non-payment’ types of wallet card that provide the most opportunity for exploration and experimentation.
+These can be pretty much anything; boarding passes, coupons, loyalty cards.
+All of which dynamically update and send push notifications to a users phone at the exact right time and place.

 3 Do I need an app to offer a mobile wallet card